info@remote-monitoring.co.uk

 A monitored fire alarm should ideally include the option for emergency services to be contacted automatically, where risk or building type requires it.

 However, not all monitoring contracts include a call-out arrangement with the fire brigade.
 In some cases, businesses assume this will happen automatically, when in fact, their ARC may only contact a keyholder.
+This is a common compliance mistake that can lead to catastrophic delays.

 If fire brigade response is part of your safety strategy or insurance requirement, your monitoring contract must include fire service escalation in line with local fire authority procedures.